- Basic demographic information

 All applicants: Please explain what interests you about the CSR Scholar's Program.
 Next discuss why you are a strong candidate for our Program (250-500 words).

 Applicants with a faculty mentor and proposed creative activity project: Project Summary.
-Please provide background on your proposed project, including: a) definitions of any discipline-specific terms you use in your project proposal that someone not-from-your-discipline probably would not know, b) describe your project idea, c) describe the intended impact you hope your project will have on the audience you are targeting, and, d) describe the project work you plan on completing by the end of Fall semester (250-500 words).
+Please provide background on your proposed project, including: a) definitions of any discipline-specific terms you use in this project proposal that someone not-from-your-discipline probably would not know, b) describe your project idea, including relevant background that led you to come up with your project idea and, c) describe the intended impact you hope your project will have on the audience you are targeting, and, d) describe the project work you plan on completing by the end of Fall semester (250-500 words).

 Applicants with a faculty mentor and proposed research project: Project Summary.
-Please provide background on your project, including: a) definitions of any discipline-specific terms you use in this project proposal that someone not-from-your-discipline probably would not know, b) statement of the problem and justification for why it is an important problem to address, c) your specific research question(s) and hypotheses (if no hypotheses, be sure to state that), and, d) what project work you plan on completing by the end of Fall semester (250-500 words).
+Please provide background on your project, including: a) definitions of any discipline-specific terms you use in this project proposal that someone not-from-your-discipline probably would not know, b) statement of the problem and justification for why it is an important problem to address, c) your specific research question(s) and hypotheses (if no hypotheses, explicitly state that there are none), and, d) what project work you plan on completing by the end of Fall semester (250-500 words).

-Being a 2018-19 Scholar does not guarantee selection into the Scholar's Program for 2019-20.
+Being a 2020-21 Scholar does not guarantee selection into the Scholar's Program for 2021-22.
 Program selection is based on the quality of each student's application.
+Return scholars will only be required to fill out one prompt, the project prompt.